How to cut the cable cord and save money in 2018

 Cable companies are like a pricey restaurant.
 They don’t really want you to order off the menu.
 But you can actually do it if you are willing to walk out the door and eat elsewhere.
 There’s an important difference here.
 You can’t threaten the waiter with leaving the restaurant.
 You actually have to get up out of your seat and start walking.

-Let me give you a quick example.
+I will give you a quick example of how to do this.
 I want you to learn from my mistakes.

 The wrong way to call for a better deal on cable and Internet